syncfusion-content/wpf-docs/wpf/SfRangeSlider/How-To.md

 The `RangeChanged` event is triggered when either `RangeStart` or `RangeEnd` values are changed.
 The argument contains the following information.

 `NewEndValue` – Gets or sets the new end value of range slider.
-`NewStartvalue` – Gets or sets the new start value of range slider.
+`NewStartValue` – Gets or sets the new start value of range slider.
 `OldStartValue` – Gets or sets the old start value of range slider.
 `OldEndValue` – Gets or set the old end value of range slider.